-The book clarifies that very often, what we think a product or service helps the client with is something completely different from what we initially assumed it would be.
+The book clarifies that we often think a product or service helps the client with something completely different from what we initially assumed it would be.

 So Moesta carried out some interviews with people who had already bought there.

-He found out that there wasn’t a definitive set of features in the new home that buyers had valued so much that it tipped their decision.
+He discovered that there wasn’t a definitive set of features in the new home that buyers had valued so much that it tipped their decision.

 Surprisingly, these features provided an obstacle: it was overwhelming to them to pick every detail of a new home.